Eligibility

 3. Select your FSA card at checkout.
 Amazon will only charge eligible items to your FSA card.

+Yes.
 Buy sunscreen anywhere with your regular credit card, keep the receipt, and submit a claim to your FSA administrator.
 This works for any sunscreen SPF 15+ and gives you the widest selection.

-Here are popular, well-reviewed sunscreens that are FSA-eligible:
+Here are well-reviewed sunscreens that are FSA-eligible:

 ProductSPFTypeApprox.
 Price